-Note that the remaining needed mitigation includes 0.26 acre of wetlands creation off site.
-The proposed mitigation shall include purchase of wetlands mitigation credits at an approved off-site mitigation bank, preferably within the San Diego River watershed.
-In addition, a total of 22.31 additional acres of uplands habitat mitigation are required.
-The proposed mitigation shall include purchase and preservation of gnatcatcher-occupied Diegan coastal sage scrub habitat off site within the MHPA.
-Mitigation may occur on Mt.
-Fortuna, adjacent to Mission Trails Regional Park.
-The purchase and preservation of this land shall contribute to the overall assembly of the MHPA preserve system in San Diego County and shall ensure that a sensitive area is preserved in perpetuity.
+BR-2 Prior to commencement of grading activities on the Adobe Falls Faculty/Staff Housing site, SDSU, or its designee, shall create 0.26 acre of wetlands off site, which requirement may be satisfied through the purchase of wetlands mitigation credits at an approved offsite mitigation bank, preferably within the San Diego River watershed.

+SDSU also shall purchase and preserve a total of 22.31 acres of uplands habitat, which shall include gnatcatcher occupied Diegan coastal sage scrub habitat offsite within the Multi-Habitat Planning Area ("MHPA").
+The purchase and preservation may occur on Mt.
+Fortuna, adjacent to Mission Trails Regional Park, which would contribute to the overall assembly of the MHPA preserve system in San Diego County and ensure that a sensitive area is preserved in perpetuity.

-Mitigation is not proposed because impacts to sensitive plant species are not significant.
+No mitigation is proposed because impacts to sensitive plant species would be less than significant.